PGVSNH20/the-train-track-dreamteam/Documentation/readme.md

 * Tracks contains at least one link.
 Links starts att station or switch and ends att station or switch.
 * One link can be member of several tracks.
 ### Track ORM
-Handls data related to Tracks:
+Handels data related to Tracks:
 * Takes input data as file or string
 ```C#
 // reads default file